KellerJordan/cifar10-airbench/README.md

 # CIFAR-10 Airbench 💨

-This repo contains fast training baselines for CIFAR-10.
+Fast training baselines for CIFAR-10.

 ## How to run